Aberlour House (building): Grounds

 To the north front of the house is a terrace, created by Peddie & Kinnear, which is accessed from the lawn below by a stone staircase.
 Further to the north is a Tuscan column, created by Robertson and nearly 20 m in height; this originally had a spherical granite finial, but now supports a heraldic unicorn bearing the letter 'F', representing the Findlay family.

 About 250 metres to the south-east of the building is a caravan park.
 This was originally a walled garden, laid out by Robertson; its pedimented north gate, built in 1858, comprises a round arch, whose keystone bears the initials MG, in reference to Margaret Macpherson Grant who was the owner of the property at the time.
 Its south gate, built by Lorimer in 1893, has tall piers with pineapple finials, and its arch is emblazoned with the words "Here shall ye see no enemy but winter and rough weather" and separately "Be ye wise as serpents and harmless as doves".

+In 1825, a distillery was founded on the grounds by the laird, James Gordon, and a man named Peter Weir.
+When this venture failed in 1833, it was taken over by John & James Grant in partnership with two brothers by the last name of Walker.
+The lease ended in 1840, and the Grants (along with Peter Weir's son), went to Rothes and built Glen Grant distillery, and the Walker brothers went to Linkwood distillery.